shiyu22/covidex/README.md

 milvusdb/milvus:0.10.0-cpu-d061620-5f3c00
 ```

-> Point out the Milvus host and port in the **api/app/settings.py** file, you can modify them for your own environment.
+> Point out the Milvus host and port in the **api/app/settings.py** file, please modify them for your own environment.

 #### 2. Prepare Anaconda environment